TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 5/Jeremiah 5.10.md

 ---

-Go ye up upon her walls, and destroy; but make not a full end: take away her branches; for they are not Jehovah's.
+"Go up on her walls, and destroy; but don't make a full end.
+Take away her branches; for they are not Yahweh's.